 The 5008 CorDiax therapy system is available with the Venous Access Monitor (VAM), among others.
-The software-based monitoring system VAM detects if there are leaks in the bloodline system or if the fixture of the venous needle that connects the patient's vascular access with the bloodline system comes loose, which could lead to blood losses during dialysis treatment.
+The softwarebased monitoring system VAM detects if there are leaks in the bloodline system or if the fixture of the venous needle that connects the patient's vascular access with the bloodline system comes loose, which could lead to blood losses during dialysis treatment.
 VAM reacts with an alarm that activates the necessary safety responses in the dialysis device.

 Current data shows that Online-HDF treatment with our 5008 CorDiax therapy system is particularly gentle and efficient if the volume of blood replaced during dialysis is as high as possible.
 However, adverse side effects can occur if the level is too high.
-As the maximum replacement volume can be different with every patient and even with every dialysis treatment, we developed the AutoSub plus software for the 5008 CorDiax in the reporting year.
-It enables optimized, fully automatic regulation of the blood replacement volume individually tailored to the patient.
+As the maximum replacement volume can be different with every patient and even with every dialysis treatment, we developed the AutoSub plus software for the

-2012 2011 2010 2009 2008 R & D expenses, € in millions 305 267 244 240 2071 as % of product sales 4.4 4.3 4.2 4.7 4.71 R & D employees 1,903 1,592 1,449 1,421 1,336
+2012 2011 2010 2009 2008 R&D expenses, € in millions 305 296 256 282 206 as % of product sales 4.3 4.3 4.2 4.6 4.7 R & D employees 1,903 1,592 1,449 1,421 1,336